How to Make a Eucalyptus Wreath That Will Look Gorgeous in Any Season

 Sure, a wreath of seeded eucalyptus branches is pretty, but it's also versatile!
-It's the perfect way to decorate for any season; create a wreath that perfectly fits your space, and then add accents that match your decor.
+It's the perfect way to decorate for any season.
+Create a wreath that perfectly fits your space, and then add accents that match your decor.
 Tuck sprigs of berries, pinecones, and even felt flowers into the wreath to create the perfect custom piece.

 We love seeded eucalyptus because it has pretty, full leaves as well as a natural color variation in the seeds and stems.
 But if you prefer the look of standard eucalyptus, feel free to swap it out.
-Just follow the directions below to make your own simple eucalyptus wreath today!
+Our simple wreath is built on an embroidery hoop base.
+Embroidery hoops are often sold in sets of graduated sizes, so consider making a family of these eucalyptus wreaths to display as a group.
+Just follow the directions below to make your own simple wreath in under an hour.